tydickinson29/DumbBot/README.md

 ### pokedex

-This command will keep track and update your personal Pokemon Go pokedex.
+This command will keep track of and update your personal Pokemon Go pokedex.
 To get started use the 'register' command:
 ```
 /pokedex register <username>
 ```